dip-software/k8s-aws-bootstrap/docs/node-scheduling-guide.md

 # Node Scheduling Configuration Guide

-This document outlines the node scheduling strategy implemented for this EKS cluster.
+This document outlines the node scheduling strategy implemented for this K3s cluster.

 ## Overview

-The cluster uses a dual-node approach:
+The cluster uses a dual-node approach with K3s standard CriticalAddonsOnly configuration:
+- **Control Plane Nodes**: Hidden from workload scheduling, run K3s control plane components
-- **Static Worker Nodes**: Manually provisioned nodes labeled with `node-type: static-worker`
+- **Critical Addon Worker Nodes**: Dedicated nodes with `CriticalAddonsOnly` taint for infrastructure components
-- **Karpenter Managed Nodes**: Dynamically provisioned nodes labeled with `node-type: karpenter-managed`
+- **Karpenter Managed Nodes**: Clean worker nodes for application workloads

-## Critical Workloads (Static Worker Nodes Only)
+## Critical Workloads (Critical Addon Nodes Only)

-These workloads are configured with **required** nodeAffinity to run ONLY on static-worker nodes:
+These workloads are configured with `CriticalAddonsOnly` tolerations to run ONLY on dedicated infrastructure nodes:

 1. **Karpenter Controller**
    - Critical for cluster functionality